 Luc's first solo release, "Living Music," is an exploration of several of the styles he loves.
 Part Rock/Jazz Fusion, part Ambient/Soundtrack, it's a collection of music that can fit many of the moments in one's life, and can evoke many images and emotions, regardless of who the listener is.

 He is now the drummer/co-leader and director of "portBOWIE," a band which celebrates the life and music of David Bowie, and the original bands “Goss” and "Long Divide."
+He's also a first-call sub for several bands.
 He is in the midst of recording with Scott Hughes, Goss and Karen Kendrick Wilson, and he's on singer/songwriter Dan Harris' most recent release.

 He has taught drum set in one-on-one settings since 1992, first at Spectrum Music in Lewiston and Brunswick, Maine, then at The Music Centre in Brunswick, and at The Drum Shop in Portland, as well as in his own home.
 He authored a drum method book, Beginning Drum Set Coordination, and published the first edition in 2002, with its third edition printed newly available as of January 2019.
 (To order a copy, please send Luc a message on the Contact Page.)
 In mid-2016 he rejoined the teaching staff at The Drum Shop, currently there on Saturdays.